 The Community Outreach Committee shall convene as needed to plan, discuss and implement programs that involve membership in community outreach initiatives.
 The committee shall elect its chairperson.

 The Credentials Committee (consisting of eight members elected annually) is responsible for:

-- The establishment of a procedure for identification of the qualified, elected representatives and alternates to the Association Representative Council.
+- The establishment of a procedure for identification of the qualified, elected representatives and alternates to the Representative Assembly.

-- The seating of representatives or alternates at Association Representative Council meetings in accordance with Article IV.
+- The seating of representatives or alternates at Representative Assembly meetings in accordance with Article IV.

 - The establishment of a procedure for making necessary changes in a representative unit’s representation within any membership year.

-The Elementary Concerns Committee shall convene monthly as needed.
+The Elementary Concerns Committee shall convene monthly at the Representative Assembly.
 The committee shall elect its chairperson.
 It shall be the responsibility of this committee to share concerns among members and report back to the President.
 The President will address issues with the appropriate Central Office personal as needed.